Skip to content

 Issues can be submitted at GitHub Issues.

-A: Full support for script setup, Composition API, defineProps/defineEmits/defineSlots, watch/computed, and other core features.
+A: Fully supports core features such as script setup, Composition API, defineProps/defineEmits/defineSlots, watch/computed, etc.

-A: Through compile-time optimization and a zero-runtime styling solution, the converted React code is close to handwritten code by humans, and the application performance is comparable to native React applications.
+A: Through compile-time optimization and a zero-runtime style solution, the converted React code is close to handwritten code by humans, and the application performance is comparable to native React applications.

 A: The current version focuses on Vue 3 + Composition API and is not recommended for Vue 2 or Options API projects.

-A: Since it is a source-to-source conversion, you can run and debug the React application normally.
+A: Since it is a source-to-source level conversion, you can run and debug the React application normally.

 A: The compiler adopts a targeted identification strategy instead of fully covering all Vue APIs:

-1. Scope locking mechanism: The compiler maintains a clear scope of API adaptation (Capability Matrix Overview) and only processes Vue APIs that are known and have implemented adaptations.
+1. Scope locking mechanism: The compiler maintains a clear scope of API adaptation and only processes Vue APIs that are known and have implemented adaptations.

 2. Selective adaptation principles:

-• Core API priority: Prioritize adapting Vue 3's core reactive APIs and lifecycle hooks.
+• Core API first: Prioritize adapting Vue 3's core reactive APIs and lifecycle hooks.

-• High-frequency usage priority: Determine adaptation priority based on actual project usage frequency.
+• High-frequency usage first: Determine adaptation priorities based on actual project usage frequency.

-• Semantic convertibility priority: Only adapt APIs whose semantics can be directly mapped to React concepts.
+• Semantically convertible first: Only adapt APIs whose semantics can be directly mapped to React concepts.

 3. Handling of unprocessed code:

-• Preserved as-is: Calls to Vue APIs outside the adaptation scope are retained in the output code without modification.
+• Retained as-is: Calls to Vue APIs outside the adaptation scope are retained in the output code as-is.

 • Runtime compatibility: Some unprocessed APIs may still work in the React runtime environment (e.g., pure utility functions).

-• Compile-time warnings: For obviously incompatible APIs, the compiler issues warning prompts.
+• Compile-time warnings: For obviously incompatible APIs, the compiler will issue warning prompts.

 4. Extensibility design: